Getting Started at Southeast Community College

 Adding Courses after Initial Registration

-Students may register online or in person on the first and second day of the start of the term, without a signature or special permission from the instructor.
+Students may register online or in person on the first and second day of the start of the term, without a signature or special permission from the instructor to do so.
 To add a course(s) prior to 7.5% of the time elapsed since the first day of the start of class, a student must do the following:

 - Have the course instructor or program designee sign the form to approve the “add,” if after the second day of the term.

-- Submit the form to the campus Registration & Records Office no later than 7.5% of the time elapsed from the first day of the start of class.
+- Submit the form to the campus Registration and Records Office no later than 7.5% of the time elapsed from the first day of the start of class.

 - To add a course or courses after the first 7.5% of the time elapsed since the first day of the start of a class, a student must follow the procedure above, but also will need to obtain both the Program Director and Division Dean signature on the add form.
 The same procedures listed above apply to courses that vary in length from the regular term dates and can be added within the first 10% of the time elapsed since the first day of the start of class.
 Specific dates for refund drop dates for individual classes are included in the Credit Class Schedule each term.

-The same procedures listed above apply to courses that vary in length from the regular term dates and can be added within the first 10% of the time elapsed since the first day of the start of class.
+The same procedures listed above apply to courses that vary in length from the regular term dates and can be added within the first 7.5% of the time elapsed since the first day of the start of class.
 Specific dates for refund drop dates for individual classes are included in the Credit Class Schedule each term.
 Some courses are taught on an individualized basis and offer continuous enrollment if space is available.
 Other courses can be added after 7.5% of the time has elapsed only under exceptional circumstances.
-If any courses are added after 7.51% of the time elapsed since the first day of the start of class, signatures of the Instructor, Program Director and Division Dean are required prior to being submitted to the campus Registration & Records Office.
+If any courses are added after 7.51% of the time elapsed since the first day of the start of class, the signature of the both the Program Director and Division Dean are required prior to being submitted to the campus Registration and Records Office.